grpc-ecosystem/grpc-gateway/docs/docs/mapping/customizing_openapi_output.md

     "paths": {
         "/v1/example/echo_internal_and_preview": {
             "get": {
-                "summary": "EchoInternalAndPreview is a internal and preview API that should be visibile in the OpenAPI spec.", "operationId": "VisibilityRuleEchoService_EchoInternalAndPreview",
+                "summary": "EchoInternalAndPreview is a internal and preview API that should be visible in the OpenAPI spec.", "operationId": "VisibilityRuleEchoService_EchoInternalAndPreview",
                 "responses": {
                     "200": {